coderkol95/AWS_Sagemaker/README.md

 * No need to step out of VS code environment for data engineers and data scientists
 * Guides on required IAM roles, users and other administrative tasks
 * Automated model hyperparameter tuning to get best hyperparameters
+* Containerised data transformation and model training code guarantees portability and repeatability
+* No requirement of provisioning and managing compute

 # Data pipeline